Inclusive fluxes of secondary air-shower particles: Parameterizations of muon distributions

 Here, $N= (n-1)\,(E_{\circ}+E_{c})^{(n-1)}$ is the normalization in which $E_{c}$ (= 0.5 GeV) is the cut-off value of the data while and $E_{\circ}$ and $\epsilon$ are parameters.
 The zenith angle distribution of energy integrated flux in terms of $I_{\circ} = \Phi(\theta = 0)$ is obtained as

 where D($\theta$) is the ratio of pathlength of a muon from inclined direction to that of a muon from the vertical direction and is given by~\cite{shukla2016energy}

-Here, $d$, $R$ and $\theta$ are the vertical depth, radius of the Earth, and the zenith angle respectively.
-For the case when the Earth is assumed to be flat, $D(\theta)$ = $1/\cos\theta$, then the Eq.~\ref{eq:ang} leads to
+Here, $d$, $R$ and $\theta$ are the vertical depth, radius of the Earth and the zenith angle respectively.
+For the case when the Earth is assumed to be flat, $D(\theta)$ = $1/\cos\theta$, the Eq.~\ref{eq:ang} leads to

-With $n \simeq 3$, this gives the usual $\cos^2\theta$ distribution which is empirically known to describe Zenith angle distribution.
+With $n \simeq 3$, this gives the usual $\cos^2\theta$ distribution which is empirically known to describe zenith angle distribution.
 The values of the parameters for muon energy distributions corresponding to Eq.~\ref{eq:shukla} are listed in the Table~\ref{table1}~\cite{shukla2016energy}.
-Table~\ref{table2} lists the values of parameters of muon zenith angle distribution corresponding to Eqs.~\ref{eq:ang} and \ref{eq:angular}.
-Table~\ref{table3} lists the values of parameters of proton and helium energy distributions corresponding to Eqs.~\ref{eq:shukla}.
+Table~\ref{table2} lists the values of parameters of muon zenith angle distribution corresponding to Eqs.~\ref{eq:ang} and \ref{eq:angular}~\cite{shukla2016energy}.
+Table~\ref{table3} lists the values of parameters of proton and helium energy distributions corresponding to Eqs.~\ref{eq:shukla} which have been obtained in the present work.

 Gaisser had given analytical formula~\cite{gaisser2002semi} for muon energy distribution assuming flat Earth and which is valid for high-energy $E_\mu > 100/\cos\theta$ GeV, is given by

 where the two terms in the bracket give the contributions of pions and kaons in terms of the two parameters $\epsilon_\pi \approx$ 115 GeV and $\epsilon_\kappa \approx $ 850 GeV.